To open long positions on EUR/USD, you need:

-Trading is carried out below 30 and 50 moving averages, which indicates a continuation of the bearish market in euros.
+Trading is carried out below the 30 and 50 daily moving averages, which maintains a downward trend for the pair.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.